New Zealand offers a range of work visas. All are temporary, though some can lead to residence.

 Bringing your partner & children

-There are a range of visa options so your family can join you in New Zealand.
+There is a range of visa options so your family can join you in New Zealand.
 Explore their options here.

 Other visa options